Red Butte Creek oil spill: Pipeline Safety in the Salt Lake Valley Report

 Concern over the reoccurrence of an environmental disaster of this magnitude left some questioning the regulation of all Utah pipelines.
 A report was commissioned by Salt Lake City and released by the nonprofit, national Pipeline Safety Trust.

 Presentation of this report occurred on Wednesday, September 12 from 5:15 – 6:30 p.m. at the Chase Mill at Tracy Aviary.
-Mayor Becker invited the public to listen to Carl Weimer, Executive Director of the Pipeline Safety Trust in Bellingham, Washington present his findings and recommendations for the area.
+Mayor Becker invited the public to listen to Carl Weimer, executive director of the Pipeline Safety Trust in Bellingham, Washington present his findings and recommendations for the area.

 Problems with Utah Pipeline Regulation

 The report claimed that state and federal regulators could do more to ensure pipeline safety.
 It calls for oil companies to be more forthcoming in regards to pipeline operations and inspections.
 In addition, municipalities can take more responsibility in training first responders in case of such an event.

 The report places most of the blame on the state of Utah itself.
 The report reads, "Although the federal government is responsible for setting minimum pipeline safety standards, Utah can adopt additional or stricter safety standards."
 Suggestions for the state legislature include expanding state authority to incorporate all hazardous liquid pipelines and interstate gas transmissions, creating a citizen pipeline safety advisory committee to work with the pipeline industry and regulators on a regular basis, and require excavators and underground utility operators to report all incidents of damage to a pipeline to the Division of Public Utilities.
 In addition to state legislature improvement, local governments in the Salt Lake Valley could adopt recommendations regarding planning near pipelines from Pipelines and Informed Planning Alliance (PIPA) Report to include at minimum a consultation zone and inclusion of transmission pipelines on planning and zoning maps, ensure emergency response teams have the required equipment, information and training to respond in case of a pipeline emergency, and develop an evacuation plan should an emergency occur.
 Many improvements to the system are suggested in the report, as there is high probability of another pipeline failure in Utah.
-From 2002-2011 there were 10 reported incidents of failure in the pipeline systems.
+From 2002 to 2011 there were 10 reported incidents of failure in the pipeline systems.